avantol/FT8-GO_Great-Outdoors/README.md

 Summary: Create a Linux Lite 3.4 32-bit installer USB stick, ISO available at: https://repo.linuxliteos.com/linuxlite/isos/3.4/linux-lite-3.4-32bit.iso

-2) To create an FT8-GO ("Get Outdoors") installation USB stick:
+2) To create an FT8-GO ("Great Outdoors") installation USB stick:
-Copy the contents of the folder "FT8-GO_USB" to the prepared USB stick.
+Copy the files at the "Releases" page (except the source code files, the last two) to the prepared USB stick.

 3) Follow the user-installation instructions, below.

 ================================================================

-Instructions for installing FT8-GO ("Get Outdoors") by WM8Q
+Instructions for installing FT8-GO ("Great Outdoors") by WM8Q

 FT8-GO creates a single-purpose laptop with optimized FT8 operation and helpful additions, recommended for